theprimarybrain/theprimarybrain.github.io/_posts/2022-01-11-Octopus-Toddler-School-Activities.md

 ![OctopusToddler]({{ site.github.url }}/assets/img/octopus-toddler-toilet-paper-tube-art.jpg)

-Another fun octopus art activity is the paper tube octopus.Your child will create an octopus using an empty toilet paper roll and eight strips of construction paper that are cut into strips.
+Another fun octopus art activity is the paper tube octopus.
+Your child will create an octopus using an empty toilet paper roll and eight strips of construction paper that are cut into strips.
 You can let your child decorate the empty toilet paper roll using paint or markers.
 We added googly eyes for a fun touch, and then glued the “octopus arms” to the base of the toilet paper tube.
 Your child can use his or her little fingers to curl and bend the paper to create fun arms.
 When you finish, string these up on a line and display them for all to see!

 ## Fine Motor Activities